 How is hand-arm vibration syndrome diagnosed?

-Your description of your symptoms and the fact that you have worked for a long time with vibrating tools may be enough to clinch the diagnosis.
+Your description of your symptoms and the fact that you have worked for a long time with vibrating tools may be enough to clinch the diagnosis of HAVS.
 However, tests are sometimes needed, especially if you are involved in a compensation claim.
-The tests may include checking your grip strength, your ability to perform fine hand movements and response of your fingers to cold.
+The tests may include checking your grip strength, your ability to perform fine hand movements and the response of your fingers to cold.

 Can hand-arm vibration syndrome be prevented?